AngelValentino/racing-spirit/README.md

 * Set up a server to fetch products from an actual database **(Node.js, Express, and MongoDB)**.
 * **Expand the number of jackets**; JSON Server currently supports up to 10kb, and I'm currently at 9.7kb.
 * Add authentication with **JWT** (JSON Web Tokens).
+* Implement an actual **fully functional cart** with payment options, checkout and product stock validation.
 * Ensure all forms are fully functional.
 * **Optimize loaders** for improved styling and user experience.
 * Add **filter functionality** to jackets and create dedicated pages for each category.